digitalsparky/cyfe-screen/README.md

 ## To use:

 - Git clone the repo
-- To install dependencies run: 'npm script setup'
+- To install dependencies run: 'npm run setup'
-- To build the debian app run: 'npm script build-deb'
+- To build the debian app run: 'npm run build-deb'

 ### Configuration